Sandhill

 What's Nearby?

 At a course where target practice is required, what better store could there be than the original Bullseye?
-Just west of Sandhill near the Publix and Lowes, a future Target is being built.
-That makes my wife very happy as our closest now is over 20 miles away.
-It won’t be cart path accessible but that’s ok because she needs a full trunk to load all her Red Card buys!
+Just west of Sandhill near the Publix and Lowes, a new Target has opened up.
+That makes my wife very happy!
+It's not cart-path accessible but that’s ok because she needs a full trunk to load all her Red Card buys!

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.